v74c63t/cs122b-fabflix/README.md

 **Username:** `mytestuser`<br>**Password:** `My6$Password`<br>**Create Database File:** `create_table.sql`
 ## Additional Notes
 ### Substring Matching Design
-  - %az%: For a query 'az', it will return all strings the contain the pattern 'az' in the results
+  - %AB%: For a query 'AB', it will return all strings the contain the pattern 'AB' in the results
+  - LIKE '%AB%'
 ## Contributions
 ### Vanessa
   - Login Page (JS)